Charles Barkley's Golf Swing

 Barkley teamed up with PGA Tour legend Phil Mickelson for Capitol One's The Match: Champions for Change at Stone Canyon Golf Club in Arizona in November 2020.
 The duo played former NFL quarterback Peyton Manning and NBA superstar Steph Curry.

-The NBA legend‘s swing appears to have been fixed.
-Well, by fixed I mean he looks like a he has a semi normal swing for the first time.
+The NBA legend's swing appears to have been fixed.
+Well, by fixed I mean he looks like he has a semi-normal swing for the first time.
 He put it on display at the Regions Tradition tournament in Birmingham, Alabama.
 Even Bo Jackson was impressed.

 We focus on Barkley's tee shots, but what's the rest of his golf game like?
 I've never seen him chip or putt.
 Maybe he's a regular Shooter McGavin out there.
 Maybe he's a wizard around the greens.

 Who am I kidding?
 We would've heard Charles mention that and any time he broke single-digits on a hole on his podcast by now.

 Chuck will continue to be the main attractions in pro-ams.
 Fixed swing or not, you can look anywhere but the fairway when he approaches the tee.

 Enjoy all things sports?